 Tools and Ingredients Needed

-In order to make this gluten-free donut recipe, you’ll need a few things:
+To make this gluten-free chocolate donut recipe, you’ll need a few things:

 I have two six-cavity donut pans.
 However, if I could invest in a donut pan over again, I would have purchased this 12-cavity donut pan instead.